Interactive Data Collecting Machines

 The UN Rights of the Child (1989) stipulates that children must be given a voice in issues that affect them.
 Throughout my research and design work for/with children I have always sought to find better ways to include their voices and ideas.
 I have written a lot about using art and design-based methods for including children in qualitative research, but what about in quantitive research?

-In my role as a Senior Tutor in Information Experience Design at the Royal College of Art, MA students are taught how to bring research together with art and design practices, to create experiences for a wide range of audiences.
+In my role as a Senior Tutor in Information Experience Design at the Royal College of Art, MA students were taught how to bring research together with art and design practices, to create experiences for a wide range of audiences.
 This got me thinking about how a good audience experience should not only be the end point of research during dissemination, but could also be incorporated into finding engaging and interactive methods for data collection.
 This seems to be particularly relevant to traditional quantitive research with children who are unlikely to engage with a questionnaire in a meaningful way.

 The following are some examples of MA student work exploring how this might work in relation to a range of scenarios.
+Scroll all the way through to see how the work has progressed with time.

 by Yaprak Goker, Lucy Anderson, Evan Reinhound and Noura Andrea Nassar